Knoxville College: Medical department (1895–1900)

 There were no medical schools for African Americans prior to the American Civil War, which lasted to 1865.
 Knoxville College had an early medical department for black students, open from 1895 until 1900.
-The Knoxville College medical department was created through the donation of the "Colored Department" at the University of Tennessee; the "Colored Department" had been founded by the United Presbyterian Church in 1887 for the use of medical training.
+The Knoxville College medical department was created through the donation of the "Colored Department" at the University of Tennessee; the "Colored Department" had been founded by the United Presbyterian Church in 1887 for medical training.
 William Wallace Derrick had been an African American faculty member at Knoxville College and helped establish the short lived medical department.
 The Knoxville College Hospital was opened in 1907 at 1825 College Street.

-After the department closure, the city of Knoxville organized as a replacement black medical school in winter 1900, named the Knoxville Medical College; which was led by the city physician, Henry Morgan Green.
+After the department closed, the city of Knoxville organized a replacement black medical school in the winter of 1900, named the Knoxville Medical College and led by the city physician, Henry Morgan Green.